 - A couple of microfiber towels and reusable rags

-- Spare key—keep in purse or wallet
+- Spare key: stash it in your purse or wallet

 - Extra drive belt

-- Cheap jumper cables
+- Reliable jumper cables

 - Tire gauge and compressor

-- Funnel to add fluids
+- Funnel for adding fluids

 Is Driving to Alaska Worth It?

-- Driving to Alaska From Denver, Colorado – 2,800 miles, 47 hrs
+- Denver, Colorado to Alaska: 2,800 miles, 47 hours

 What’s the Best Guidebook For Driving to Alaska